Essenceia/essenceia.github.io/content/projects/Floating_dragon/notes.md

 The notion of **far** and **close** path refer to the magnitude difference bettween $e_x$ and $e_y$ of $x$ and $y$.
-The close path handles the case where the magnitudes are less than 2 orders appart (exponent difference of less than 2), in this case significant cancellations may occure.
+The close path handles the case where the magnitudes are less than 2 orders appart (exponent difference of less than 2), in this case significant cancellations may occure (more than 1 bit).
 On the other hand, the far path handles magnitude differences of 2 or more, implying no need for significant cancellations, but needing much larger variable significant alignement logic.